stho01/sdl2-cmake-mingw32-template/README.md

 ### Configure the CMakeLists.txt

-> NOTE: This step applies only if you choose to install SDL to another folder than `C:/SDL`
+> NOTE: This step applies only if you chose to install SDL to another folder than `C:/SDL`

 Inside the CMakeLists.txt file you should see the variables that points to the SDL2 directories
 ```